GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/add-mmv1-resource.md

 ## Documentation

 When adding a new MMv1 product or resource there are fields that you need to set within `product.yaml` and resource-level `ResourceName.yaml` that are specific to documentation for that resource.
-To learn more about MMv1 generated documentation and what YAML fields you need to pay attention to, see [Update MMv1 resource documentation](/magic-modules/docs/how-to/update-mmv1-resource-documentation).
+To learn more about MMv1 generated documentation and what YAML fields you need to pay attention to, see [Add and update MMv1 resource documentation](/magic-modules/docs/how-to/mmv1-resource-documentation).

 # Beta features